topched/nodeLearning/README.md

 * Run command npm install
 * Manually create a admin user(TODO: automate this process)
 *   1. Uncomment signup link in index.js
-*   2. Start app with node app.js
+*   2. Start app with node app.js then navigate to localhost:8080
 *   3. Fill in form and create user
 *   4. Start mongo(From wherever you have mongo installed)
 *   5. Switch to nodeLearning